 My Girl

 My Girl T, the eldest of three children, is loaded with confidence and intelligence.
 Some would attribute these traits to Nature, saying that they are in her genes.
 I would like to think that the way she was nurtured enabled her to fulfil the potential coded in her genes.
-Research seem to agree with me.
+Research seems to agree with me.
 It has been shown that girls whose fathers play an active role in their upbringing have a certain confidence that is lacking in those who do not have an involved father.
 This confidence increase their chances of academic and athletic achievements and general success in life.
 (So, boys aren’t the only ones who benefit from involved, loving dads – girls do too.)
 This, by no means, detracts from T’s own dedication and hard work – all essential ingredients of success.

 Fathers also influence their daughters’ romantic life – who and when she dates, and the quality of her relationships with men.
 A well-fathered daughter is also the most likely to have relationships with men that are emotionally intimate and fulfilling.
 What is surprising is not that fathers have such an impact on their daughters’ relationships with men, but that they generally have more impact than mothers do.
 When many of her friends in college were pairing up and planning to get engaged soon after graduation, T was unwavering.
 Having a boyfriend was the furthest thing from her mind when she met the man of her dreams.
 Their encounter was a Divine appointment, to say the least.
 They married a few years later and are still experiencing an emotionally intimate and fulfilling relationship.